This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

-Alabama, Arizona, California, Colorado, Iowa, Louisiana, Maryland, Michigan, Minnesota, Montana, New Mexico, North Carolina, North Dakota, Ohio, Oklahoma, Pennsylvania, South Carolina, Tennessee, Texas, Virginia.
+Alabama, Arizona, California, Colorado, Iowa, Louisiana, Maryland, Michigan, Minnesota, Montana, Nevada, New Hampshire, New Mexico, North Carolina, North Dakota, Ohio, Oklahoma, Pennsylvania, South Carolina, Tennessee, Texas, Virginia.

-The Maldives is planning on launching its “vaxication” program in a bid to boost tourism.
+The Maldives will be launching its “vaccination” program in a bid to boost tourism.
 The program, dubbed the ‘3V’, will not go ahead until the entirety of the country’s 550,000 population has been fully vaccinated.

 Serbia has surprisingly managed to acquire some 15 million vaccine doses for its seven million population.
 A menu consisting of AstraZeneca, Pfizer, Sinopharm and Sputnik V is available for those interested to get the jab.
 Rather peculiarly, only a handful of Serbs are actually willing to get themselves inoculated for a variety of reasons.